Robin Fretwell Wilson

-Her work has been featured in the New York Times, Wall Street Journal, National Public Radio's All Things Considered, Washington Post, Los Angeles Times, U.S. News and World Report, ABA Journal, Chronicle of Higher Education, Chicago Tribune, CNN Headline News, Good Morning America, ABC News, CBS News, Philadelphia Inquirer, Essence Magazine, The American Prospect, People Magazine, The American Conservative, and Al Jazeera, among others.
-She has presented her research in China, Israel, Qatar, the Netherlands, Italy, England, Wales, Poland, Spain, Serbia, Japan, Canada, Norway, Denmark, Australia, New Zealand, South Africa, Turkey, and France, as well as throughout the United States.
+Professor Wilson’s work has been featured in the New York Times, Wall Street Journal, National Public Radio's All Things Considered, Washington Post, Los Angeles Times, The Atlantic Monthly, U.S. News and World Report, ABA Journal, Chronicle of Higher Education, Chicago Tribune, CNN Headline News, Good Morning America, ABC News, CBS News, Philadelphia Inquirer, Essence Magazine, The American Prospect, People Magazine, The American Conservative, and Al Jazeera, among others.
+She has presented her research across the world, including the United Nations in Geneva, Switzerland, as well as in Peru, China, Israel, Qatar, the Netherlands, Italy, England, Wales, Poland, Spain, Serbia, Japan, Canada, Norway, Denmark, Australia, New Zealand, South Africa, Turkey, and France.

 A member of the American Law Institute, Professor Wilson was elected in 2014 to the Executive Council of the International Society of Family Law.
-She is the chair-elect of the law and religion section of the Association of American Law Schools (AALS), past chair of the AALS' Section on Family and Juvenile Law, and of the AALS' Section on Law, Medicine & Healthcare.
+She is the chair-elect of the law and religion section of the Association of American Law Schools (AALS), and past chair of the AALS' Section on Family and Juvenile Law and the AALS' Section on Law, Medicine & Healthcare.
+In 2010 and again in 2016, Professor Wilson was ranked among the Top Ten Family Law Scholars in the United States for scholarly impact.
+Professor Wilson’s scholarship has been cited by the Fifth, Seventh and Tenth Circuit Court of Appeals, lower federal courts, and the Supreme Courts of Delaware, Illinois, Iowa, and Washington.

 Professor Wilson has worked extensively on behalf of state law reform efforts, recently helping Utah state lawmakers to pass anti-discrimination legislation that balances religious liberty and LGBT rights.
 In 2007, she received the Citizen’s Legislative Award for her work on changing Virginia’s informed consent law.